-With a secured line of credit, we will be able to meet our financial obligations in a timely manner and with the terrible circumstances created by the Covid 19 virus, we may need a term loan to get us through all this.
+With a secured line of credit, we will be able to meet our financial obligations in a timely manner, but if this crisis persists we may need a term loan to get through the coming years.

 What will the amount of the secured credit be?